-The Visual Communications Academy, which contains two pathways - Graphic Design and Animation, is designed for students who have an interest in the elements of design and techniques related to the field of visual communications.
-Students in both pathways have the opportunity to combine creative abilities with technical skills and knowledge and develop skills in the areas of problem solving, team building, collaboration, portfolio development, and artistic promotion.
+The Visual Communications Academy, which contains two pathways - Graphic Design and Animation and Interactive Media Production, is designed for students who have an interest in digital art.
+Students in both pathways have the opportunity to combine creative abilities with technical skills using industry standard techniques and software.
+They work both independently and in teams in the areas of problem solving, portfolio development, and artistic promotion.

-The Graphic Design pathway emphasizes publication design, web design and other digital design (illustration, digital imaging, and videography).
+The Graphic Design pathway emphasizes publication design, advertising, and web design.
+Concepts in illustration, digital imaging, and videography are also covered.